-Despite advances in cancer diagnosis and treatment over the past decade, access to high-quality cancer care continues to be challenging for some patients in the United States, especially those living in underserved communities.
+Despite advances in cancer diagnosis and management, access to high-quality cancer care can often be challenging in the U.S., especially for people from underserved communities.
 The delivery of cancer care is often fragmented and poorly coordinated; as a result, many patients face challenges to receiving timely and patient-centered care.

 Alliance to Advance Patient-Centered Cancer Care

-In the U.S., our company’s Foundation is supporting the Alliance to Advance Patient-Centered Cancer Care (the Alliance) with a $15 million, five-year (2017-2021) commitment.
-The Alliance and its programs aim to increase timely access to patient-centered care and reduce disparities in cancer care for underserved populations in communities across the country.
+In response to these challenges, our company’s Foundation established the Alliance to Advance Patient-Centered Cancer Care (“the Alliance”) with a commitment of $15 million from 2017 to 2021.
+The Alliance and its programs helped increase timely access to patient-centered care and reduce disparities in cancer care for underserved populations in the U.S.

-The Alliance programs are working to strengthen patient-centered care in a comprehensive way by:
+The Alliance programs sought to strengthen patient-centered care by:

-- Improving the coordination of care and helping integrate cancer care with primary care and other specialty services
+- Improving care coordination and helping integrate cancer care with primary care and other specialty services

 - Enhancing communications between patients and healthcare providers as well as engaging patients in their care and treatment decisions